Bottles of alcohol

 • Oregon

 Other states require direct shippers of beverage alcohol to renew their license each year by the first date of issue.
 In other words, if you first obtained your license in March 2015, you’d need to renew it by March each subsequent year.
-Still, other states work on a different schedule.
+Still, other states work on different schedules: DTC licenses in Ohio expire annually on October 1.

-In fact, it’s best to avoid waiting until the last minute to renew your beverage alcohol license.
-Many states require licensees to submit renewal applications before the license expires, and as in Ohio, there may be penalties for late applications.
+It’s best to avoid waiting until the last minute to renew your beverage alcohol license.
+Many states require licensees to submit renewal applications before the license expires, and there may be penalties for late applications.
 The Georgia Department of Revenue recommends businesses renew before November 1 even though DTC licenses are good through December 31.

 Many states now have online portals for license renewals, and where they exist, these are generally preferred over paper renewals.
-The Ohio Division of Liquor Control accepts paper and online applications, but cautions against filing both: “If you filed online, discard the paper application.”
+In some states, paper applications are becoming obsolete.
+The Ohio Division of Liquor Control used to accept both paper and online applications, but it switched to an all online renewal system in October 2023.

 On top of annual licensing requirements, states generally have a separate license modification option for beverage alcohol licensees whose circumstances have changed.
-Thus, a license modification is required when a beverage alcohol business changes ownership, location, products, etc.
+A license modification is required when a beverage alcohol business changes ownership, location, products, etc.

-Whenever any aspect of your beverage alcohol business changes, you need to file a license modification and notify all pertinent agencies.
 It’s good to review your business and modify licenses annually, if needed.
-It’s better to work such reviews into your quarterly cycle.
+It’s even better to work such reviews into your quarterly cycle.

 Depending on the state, it may be possible to list multiple products of the same type of alcohol on one application — so your sauvignon blanc could be listed on the same application as your pinot noir.
-Generally, however, different applications must be submitted for different alcohol types: You’d need separate applications for beer products, wine products, and spirits products.
+Many states require businesses to submit different applications for different alcohol types: You’d need separate applications for beer products, wine products, and spirits products.

 Like licensing requirements, product registration requirements also vary by state.
 For example, New Jersey product/brand registrations expire annually on December 31; brand registrants may initiate the renewal process on or after November 15 and must submit label renewals by November 30.